-Dancing for Dessert Studio is a place where a lot of people come together to have a great time.
+Dancing for Dessert Studio is a place where people come together to have a great time.
 We want to create a safe and fun atmosphere in our school where everyone can be comfortable and enjoy themselves.
 To that end we have put together some general rules of etiquette for ballroom dancing.

 Although we created this list with our own studio in mind, the ideas are universal.
 They will certainly serve you well at any social dancing event and most other social events as well.

 At the core these ideas are based on common sense and consideration for others.
 If you find yourself in a situation where you’re not sure how to act you can rely on this: common sense and consideration for others will always be appreciated.

 Thank you for reading and for doing your part to make our school a fantastic place to learn to dance.

 Although most of this goes without saying, we figured you’d appreciate us saying it anyway.

 - Come to dance class clean

 - Brush your teeth.
 Use mints or breath fresheners

 - Try to avoid eating foods with a lot of garlic or onions the night of a class or party

 - Avoid using strong perfumes or colognes.
 While perfumes are normal for most typical social situations, the close physical contact and variety of partners involved in social dancing can make strong perfumes a problem.
 A rule of thumb is if your partner smells like you after a dance you are wearing too much.